rossaddison/yii2-house2house/README.md

 **Installation of roles and permissions by migrations**

-To install the above auth tables through a migration instead of through the auth.sql file, the namespace or path has now been included in the  **console/config/main.php controllerMap** command migrate-db-namespaced.
-The migration files have been generated from the auth.sql files.
+To install the above auth tables through a migration instead of through the auth.sql file, the namespace or path has now been included in the  **console/config/main.php's controllerMap** command **migrate-db-namespaced**.
+So if you have run this command already, the auth tables will already be setup with all the roles and permissions.
 The auth migrations necessary for filling the rbac auth tables are in:

     console/migrations/auth